chinapedia/wikipedia.abstract.en/Page/American_Civil_War.md

 Sherman's March to the Sea

 Meanwhile, Sherman maneuvered from Chattanooga to Atlanta, defeating Confederate Generals Joseph E. Johnston and John Bell Hood along the way.
 The fall of Atlanta on September 2, 1864, guaranteed the reelection of Lincoln as president.
 Hood left the Atlanta area to swing around and menace Sherman's supply lines and invade Tennessee in the Franklin–Nashville Campaign.
 Union Maj.
-Gen. John Schofield defeated Hood at the Battle of Franklin, and George H. Thomas dealt Hood a massive defeat at the Battle of Nashville, effectively destroying Hood's army.The_Peacemakers_1868.jpg'' by George Peter Alexander Healy portrays Sherman, Grant, Lincoln, and Porter discussing plans for the last weeks of the Civil War aboard the steamer _River Queen_ in March 1865.]]
+Gen. John Schofield defeated Hood at the Battle of Franklin, and George H. Thomas dealt Hood a massive defeat at the Battle of Nashville, effectively destroying Hood's army.'' by George Peter Alexander Healy portrays Sherman, Grant, Lincoln, and Porter discussing plans for the last weeks of the Civil War aboard the steamer _River Queen_ in March 1865.]]

 Leaving Atlanta, and his base of supplies, Sherman's army marched with an unknown destination, laying waste to about 20 percent of the farms in Georgia in his "March to the Sea".
 He reached the Atlantic Ocean at Savannah, Georgia in December 1864.
 Sherman's army was followed by thousands of freed slaves; there were no major battles along the March.
 Sherman turned north through South Carolina and North Carolina to approach the Confederate Virginia lines from the south, increasing the pressure on Lee's army.